Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 In addition, many of the ingredients used in US and Canadian dog food tend to be sourced from one of the two countries.

-However, despite this constant flow across the borders, there are several canadian exclusive brands.
-These brand often source their ingredients from local suppliers and support local Canadian pet stores.
+However, despite this constant flow across the borders, there are several Canadian exclusive brands that you can not find in the United States.
+These smaller brands often source their ingredients from local suppliers and support local Canadian pet stores.

 How We Chose The Best Dog Food

 Dog Food quality is a complicated discussion, but we try to stay consistent with our choices.
-Factor such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part.
+Factor such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part in our selections.

-We recommend you check out our Dog Food Guide for more information on the dog food topic overall.
+We recommend you check out our Dog Food Guide for more information on the overall topic of dog food.
+You can also check out our Reviews page for a list of all the brands we’ve researched and analyzed.

 Best Dog Food In Canada

 It wouldn’t be an article about Canadian dog food without mentioning the most famous Canadian dog food brand of all – Orijen.
-Orijen is one of the most popular and renowned names in the premium pet food industry.
+Orijen, and its sister brand Acana, are some of the most popular and renowned names in the premium pet food industry.

 Orijen’s Original Formula is a safe bet and contains a range of meat and fish ingredients, including Chicken, Turkey, Flounder, Eggs, among others.
-These ingredients are combined with vegetables such as Peas, Beans, Pumpkin, and Squash.
+These ingredients are accompanied by vegetables such as Peas, Beans, Pumpkin, and Squash.
 All of these ingredients combine to provide a very satisfactory proportion of protein, fat, and carbohydrates that is ideally suited to the vast majority of dogs.

 However, if the Original Formula does not appeal to you and your dog, there many other dry dog food recipes available from Orijen, containing Fish, Poultry, and Red Meat.
 Examples recipes include Six Fish, which, as you might guess, focuses on fish, Regional Red, which focuses on red meat, and Fit and Trim, which aims to be lower in fat and uses poultry and fish ingredients.